 Puppet’s Graphical User Interface is more interactive than Ansible.
-It is used to view, manage, and monitor more complex tasks otherwise there is an option of using CLI (command line interface) too when need which is written in Ruby.
+It is used to view, manage, and monitor more complex tasks otherwise there is an option of using CLI (command-line interface) too when needed which is written in Ruby.

-At the time of its inception, Ansible was command line tool only.
+At the time of its inception, Ansible was a command-line tool only.
 Now it has the UI in the enterprise version but it is not perfect.
-Sometimes, GUI is not in perfect sync with the Command line and not able to perform the same things like the command line interface.
+Sometimes, GUI is not in perfect sync with the Command line and not able to perform the same things as the command-line interface.

-At the basic level, Ansible and Puppet both are free and open source DevOps tools.
-For the commercial versions, you have to pay a certain amount that depends on the level of support you want to avail.
+At the basic level, Ansible and Puppet both are free and open-source DevOps tools.
+For the commercial versions, you have to pay a certain amount that depends on the level of support you want to avail of.

+With this blog, Ansible vs Puppet, you have a sound idea of the two most popular configuration management tools.
 Ansible and Puppet both the tools are excellent in their own ways for different reasons.
 The right choice really comes down to your business needs.
 Ansible is good for small and easy deployments while Puppet is often used for more complex or longer deployments.
-If you have fixed set of machines to maintain then Puppet is certainly the best choice whereas if your machine counts are revised frequently then Ansible may be the right way to go.
+If you have a fixed set of machines to maintain then Puppet is certainly the best choice whereas if your machine counts are revised frequently then Ansible may be the right way to go.